rickyzhang82/telepresence/docs/troubleshooting.md

 Kubernetes takes care of the rest and will now associate the service's `targetPort` with our traffic-agent's `containerPort`.

-### Important note
+> [!IMPORTANT]
-If the service is "headless" (using `ClusterIP: None`), then using named ports won't help because the `targetPort` will not get remapped.
+> If the service is "headless" (using `ClusterIP: None`), then using named ports won't help because the `targetPort` will
+> not get remapped.
 A headless service will always require the init-container.

 ## Error connecting to GKE or EKS cluster